LIVING ROOTS FOUNDATION

 03

-Strengthen social protection — design and support inclusive welfare systems that secure rights, livelihoods and equitable access to services.
+Strengthen social protection — support inclusive systems that secure rights, livelihoods and equitable access to services.

 04